80% discount promotion

 The mathematical model of counterflow heat exchanger (or counter-flow heat exchanger) is based on two heat balance equations, for cold and hot fluid.
 The model is generally very similar to co-current heat exhcanger, however the solution is much more complex, due to to opposite direction of flow.
 The co-current heat exchanger is discussed and simulated on our website: co-current heat exchanger simulation.
 In this model, a concentric geometry is assumed, but generally different shape can be adopted with small variations in the equations.

 The hot fluid flows through the inner space of the heat exchanger from left to right (from x=0 to x=L), while the cold one in the external space from right to left (from x=L to x=0), as shown in Fig. 2.
-As there are distributions of temperatures along the heat exchanger, we will consider a differential slice inside of it (Fig. 2).
+As there are distributions of fluid temperatures along the heat exchanger, we will consider a differential slice inside of it (Fig. 2).

 counterflow heat-exchanger slice